MrRSquared/Photon-Vision-on-the-XRP-Educational-Robot/README.md

 $ sudo ./install.sh
 $ sudo reboot now
 ```
-- You may need to enable legacy camera options by typing the followingin ykur SSH shell.
+- You may need to enable legacy camera options by typing the following in your SSH shell.
 ```
 $ sudo raspi-config
 ```